-The company assesses risks of forced labor at potential suppliers before entering into any contracts with them, addresses risks related to subcontracting, and discloses details on the outcomes of both processes.
+The company assesses risks of forced labor at potential suppliers before entering into any contracts with them and discloses the outcomes of this process.

-- (1) assesses risks of forced labor at potential suppliers before entering into any contracts with them and discloses details on the outcomes of this process. - (2) addresses risks of forced labor related to sub-contracting and discloses details on the outcomes of this process.
+(1) assesses risks of forced labor at potential suppliers before entering into any contracts with them and discloses details on the outcomes of this process.